Options

 Sets the environment.
 This string is freeform and not set by default.
 A release can be associated with more than one environment to separate them in the UI (think staging vs prod or similar).

-By default the SDK will try to read this value from the SENTRY_ENVIRONMENT environment variable (except for the browser SDK where this is not applicable).
+By default the SDK will try to read this value from the SENTRY_ENVIRONMENT environment variable.
+If that is not present, this value will be set to development if debug assertions are enabled, otherwise to production.

 max_breadcrumbs